-For the year ended June 30, 2022 approximately 18% of the Station's revenue was earned under a grant from the Corporate for Public Broadcasting.
+For the year ended June 30, 2024 approximately 18% of the Station's revenue was earned under two grants.

-8. SUBSEQUENT EVENTS
+7. SUBSEQUENT EVENTS

-Management has evaluated subsequent events through January 13, 2023, the date at which the financial statements became available for issue and has determined that no material events occurred that would require disclosure.
+Management has evaluated subsequent events through the date of the audit report and has determined that no material events occurred that would require disclosure.